P.L. Light Systems Blog: Are all LEDs created equally? Six things you should know before purchasing an LED system

 1. Is the Luminaire Certified?

 In some cases, lighting products need to be DLC listed as a qualification standard for utility companies issuing rebates.
-You can check if a product has been DLC listed by going to their website and entering in the company name or product.
+You can check if a product has been DLC listed by going to their website and entering the company name or product.

 LED-HPS hybrid installation in tomato greenhouse